kimmobrunfeldt/progressbar.js/docs/readme.md

 This package uses npm/node tools just in the developer environment.
 The actual delivered package is only released in Bower.

+*ProgressBar.js* depends on tweening library called [shifty](https://github.com/jeremyckahn/shifty).
+*Shifty* is bundled inside the scripts in [dist/](dist/) directory.
+Dependency is bundled inside the files to ease using the library.

 ## Install environment

 Install tools needed for development: